 Diagnosis may include blood tests, followed by vaccination if your child hasn’t been vaccinated.
 There is no treatment for hepatitis B, which makes it all the more dangerous.
 In rare cases, the infection can lead to liver failure, cirrhosis or even liver cancer.
 The silver lining here is that hepatitis B can be prevented by being careful.

-[ Read: Intestinal Malrotation In Children ]
+[ Read: What Causes Vomiting In Kids ]

 Hepatitis C In Children: